jtdor/build-deb-action/README.md

 Optional and empty by default.

 #### `docker-image`
-Name of a (Debian-based) Docker image to build packages inside or path of a Dockerfile in GITHUB_WORKSPACE to build a container from.
+Name of a Debian-based Docker image to use as build container or path of a Dockerfile in the workspace to build a temporary container from.

 Defaults to `debian:stable-slim`.